sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- activation-status (index 43): A textual value that identifies the activation status of this software title (e.g. Trial, Serialized, Licensed, Unlicensed, etc).
-Typically, this is used in supplemental tags.
+- activation-status (index 43): A textual value that identifies how the software component has been activated, which might relate to specific terms and conditions for its use (e.g. Trial, Serialized, Licensed, Unlicensed, etc) and relate to an entitlement.
+This attribute is typically used in supplemental tags as it contains information that might be selected during a specific install.

-- channel-type (index 44): A textual value that provides information on which channel this particular software was targeted for
-(e.g. Volume, Retail, OEM, Academic, etc).
-Typically used in supplemental tags.
+- channel-type (index 44): A textual value that identfies which sales, licensing, or marketing channel the software component has been targeted for (e.g. Volume, Retail, OEM, Academic, etc).
+This attribute is typically used in supplemental tags as it contains information that might be selected during a specific install.

-- colloquial-version (index 45): A textual value for an informal or colloquial version of the product (i.e. 2013).
-Note that this version can be the same through multiple releases of a software component, while the software-version specified in the concise-swid-tag group is much more specific and will change for each software release.
-This representation of version is typically used to identify a group of specific software releases that are part of the same release/support infrastructure (i.e. Fabrikam Office 2013).
-This version is used for string comparisons only and is not compared to be an earlier or later release (that is done via the concise-swid-tag group's software-version item).
+- colloquial-version (index 45): A textual value for the software component's informal or colloquial version.
+Examples may include a year value, a major version number, or similar value that are used to identify a group of specific software component releases that are part of the same release/support cycle.
+This version can be the same through multiple releases of a software component, while the software-version specified in the concise-swid-tag group is much more specific and will change for each software component release.
+This version is intended to be used for string comparison only, and is not intended to be used to determine if a specific value is earlier or later in a sequence.

-- description (index 46): A longer, detailed textual description of the software.
-This description can be multiple sentences (differentiated from summary, which is a very short, one-sentence description).
+- description (index 46): A textual value that provides a detailed description of the software component, which can be multiple sentences.

-- edition (index 47): A textual value indicating the variation of the product (e.g., Extended, Enterprise, Professional, Standard, etc).
+- edition (index 47): A textual value indicating that the software component represents a functional variation of the code base used to support multiple software components.
+For examplem, this item can be used to differentiate enterprise, standard, or professional variants of a software component.

-- entitlement-data-required (index 48): A boolean indicator to determine if accompanying proof of entitlement is needed when a software license reconciliation is completed.
+- entitlement-data-required (index 48): A boolean value that proof of indicator to determine if accompanying proof of entitlement is needed when a software license reconciliation process is performed.

-- entitlement-key (index 49): A vendor-specific textual key that can be used to reconcile the validity of an entitlement. (e.g., serial number, product or license key).
+- entitlement-key (index 49): A vendor-specific textual key that can be used to identify and establish a relationship to an entitlement.
+Examples of an entitlement-key might include a serial number, product key, or license key).
+For values that relate to a given software component install (i.e., license key), a supplemental tag will typically contain this information.
+In other cases where a general-purpose key can be provided that applies to all possible installs of the software component on different endpoints, a primary tag will typically contain this information.

-- generator (index 50): The name of the software tool that created the CoSWID tag.
+- generator (index 50): The name (or tag-id) of the software component that created the CoSWID tag.
+If the generating software component has a SWID or CoSWID tag, then the tag-id for the generating software component SHOULD be provided.

-- persistent-id (index 51): A GUID used to represent products installed where the products are related, but can be different versions.
+- persistent-id (index 51): A GUID used to identify a related set of software components.
+Software components sharing the same persistent-id can be different versions.

-- product (index 52): The base name of the product.
+- product (index 52): A basic name for the software component that can be common across multiple tagged software components (e.g., Apache HTTPD).

-- product-family (index 53): A textual value indicating the overall product family this software belongs to.
-Product family is not used to identify that a product is part of a suite, but is instead used when a set of products that are all related can be installed on multiple different endpoints.
+- product-family (index 53): A textual value indicating the software components overall product family.
+This should be used when multiple related software components form a larger capability that is installed on multiple different endpoints.
+For example, some software families may consist of server, client, and shared service components that are part of a larger capability.
+Email systems, enterprise applications, backup services, web conferencing, and similar capabilities are examples of families.
-For example, an enterprise backup system can consist of a backup services, multiple different backup services that support mail services, databases and ERP systems, as well as individual software components that backup client system entities.
-In such an usage scenario, all software components that are part of the backup system would have the same product-family name so they can be grouped together in respect to reporting systems.

-- revision (index 54): A textual value indicating the informal or colloquial representation of the sub-version of the given product (ie, SP1, R2, RC1, Beta 2, etc).
-Note that the software-version specified in the concise-swid-tag group will provide very exact version details.
-Conversely, the revision item is intended for use in environments where reporting on the informal or colloquial representation of the software is important.
-For example, when an organization needs "ServicePack 1" or later of a specific product installed on all devices, they can use the revision data value to quickly identify any devices that do not meet this requirement.

-Depending on how a software organizations distributes revisions, this value could be specified in a primary (if distributed as an upgrade) or supplemental (if distributed as a patch) CoSWID tag.
+- revision (index 54): A string value indicating an informal or colloquial release version of the software.
+This value can provide a different version value as compared to the software-version specified in the concise-swid-tag group.
+This is useful when one or more releases need to have an informal version label that differs from the specific exact version value specified by software-version.
+Examples can include SP1, RC1, Beta, etc.

-- summary (index 55): A short (one-sentence) description of the software.
+- summary (index 55): A short description of the software component.
+This MUST be a single sentence suitable for display in a user interface.

-- unspsc-code (index 56): An 8 digit code that provides UNSPSC classification of the software component this SWID tag identifies.
+- unspsc-code (index 56): An 8 digit UNSPSC classification code for the software component.
 For more information see, http://www.unspsc.org/.

-- unspsc-version (index 57): The version of the UNSPSC code used to define the UNSPSC code value.
-For more information see, http://www.unspsc.org/.
+- unspsc-version (index 57): The version of UNSPSC used to define the unspsc-code value.

 - $$meta-extension: This CDDL socket can be used to extend the software-meta-entry group model.
 See {{model-extension}}.